rpy2/rpy2/doc/source/introduction.rst

 The evaluation is performed in what is known to R users as the `Global Environment`, that is the place one starts at when starting the R console.
-Whenever the `R` code creates variables, those variables will be "located" in that `Global Environment` by default.
+Whenever the `R` code creates variables, those variables are "located" in that `Global Environment` by default.

 Example: